Any person aged 55 or older can apply for an Interest-Only Lifetime Mortgage.

 For this type of Lifetime Mortgage, as long as the monthly interest payments are made, the mortgage balance will remain the same throughout the life of the loan.

-Most often, these interest rates are fixed for life, so the borrower has an assurance that their monthly repayment amount will not change over time.
+Most often, these interest rates are fixed for life, so the borrower is assured that their monthly repayment amount will not change over time.

 Are These Types Of Mortgages Still Available?